 MP for City of Durham

-Mary Kelly Foy is the Labour and Co-operative MP for City of Durham, first elected in 2019.
-She currently serves on the Procedure Committee and has previously sat on several committees, including Northern Ireland Affairs and the Health and Care Bill scrutiny, reflecting involvement in constitutional and public‑services matters.
-The provided data does not include details of her career prior to Parliament.
+Mary Kelly Foy is the Labour (Co-op) MP for City of Durham, first elected in 2019.
+She sits on the Procedure Committee and has previously served on several public bill committees, including the Northern Ireland Affairs Committee, the Health and Care Bill committee, and the Digital Markets, Competition and Consumers Bill committee, reflecting a focus on parliamentary procedure and policy scrutiny.

 Generated 21 February 2026